 “I never knew why people did that.”
 Esher shakes his head, shuddering.
 “But if that’s all you wanted, you’d be doing it.
 You’re not, so you want something different.
 It just isn’t romantic for you.”

-She reaches out, slides a hand underneath his forearm and pulls him close to her, breathing in sandalwood, sweat and wool.
+She reaches out, slides a hand underneath his forearm and pulls him close to her despite the threat of being hit by a poker, breathing in his sandalwood, sweat and wool.
 “I feel like I should’ve known about you.
-I should have seen it.”
+I should have seen.”

 “There’s two of us, now.”
 Mara squeezes his arm.
 “And you don’t need someone like that.
 Why would you?
 We’ve got Pa and Da … and maybe you’ll have me and Benjamin.
 If she says yes.
 Family.”
-She isn’t quite sure what’s best to say, but Rosie told her to speak.
-“Wherever I am, whoever I end up with, however it all works, there’s always space for you if you want or need it.
+She isn’t sure what’s best to say, but Rosie told her to speak.
+“Wherever I am, whoever I end up with, there’s always space for you if you want or need it.
 Promise.
 I swear by Olive Rose Amara.”

-A breath of sharp, cold wind tugs at Mara’s hair—even though there’s not breeze enough to stir the grass or her skirts.
+A breath of sharp, cold wind tugs at Mara’s hair—even though there isn’t breeze enough to stir the grass or her skirts.

 “Tonight.
 Before.
 She came to me, in my room.
 She told me to follow you out.
-She told me that if I followed you out, to the graveyard, I wouldn’t…” Esher trails off, his head turned away from Mara’s face.
-“Aunt Rosie told me to follow you out.
+She told me that if I followed you to the graveyard, I wouldn’t…” Esher trails off, his head angled away from Mara’s face.
+“Aunt Rosie told me to follow.
 Before you called her, before she came to you.
 She came to me, first.
-So I came.
 I didn’t know you were going to talk to Rosie about all this.”

 She drops her free hand inside the satchel, stroking the worn cover of The Sorcerous Compendium of Postmortem Query.
-She won’t be able to ask anything of Rosie for another year, but some of the other spirits that bequeathed their stories are buried within the cemetery, their bones accessible to a curious necromancer.
-There’s no reason why she can’t ask, now she knows that Rosie and Mara aren’t the only loveless villagers to walk the streets of Dead Horse Hill.
+She won’t be able to ask anything of Rosie for another year, but some of the other spirits who bequeathed their stories lie within the cemetery, their bones accessible to a curious necromancer.
+There’s no reason why she can’t ask, now she knows that Rosie and Mara aren’t the only heartless villagers to walk the streets of Dead Horse Hill.
 There’s no reason why she can’t ask to hear their stories about love … and perhaps the bleakness taken root in Esher’s mind.

-Esher’s lips curl into a momentary flash of smile.
-It isn’t the joy or ease she wishes to see in his face, but he lets her hold him close and they walk together, two heartless souls heading towards a village of people who may be more like her than Mara ever dared imagine.
+Esher’s lips curl into a momentary smile.
+Not yet the joy or ease she wishes to see in his face, but he lets her hold him close.
+They walk into the dark together, two heartless souls heading towards a village of people who may be more like her than Mara ever dared imagine or hope.